Posted by Ministry Voice | Jun 29, 2021 | Bible Study, Churches, Discipleship, Leadership, Sermons

 “It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.” – Galatians 5:1

 When God created man, He did not create them as robots.
-In fact, God allowed Adam to name all kinds of animals.
-This just proves that we, as God’s creations, have our own free will.
-That we have the freedom to choose whether we accept the true freedom that He offers through Jesus Christ.
-And that we have the free will to accept or reject the salvation that is found in Jesus.
-But mind you, the Bible has a strong warning about the realness of hell and that this is the people end up when they reject the truth.
+God allowed Adam to name all kinds of animals.
+This proves that we, as God’s creations, have free will.
+We can choose to accept the true freedom He offers through Jesus Christ.
+And that we have the free will to accept or reject the salvation found in Jesus.
+But mind you, the Bible has a strong warning about the realness of hell and that this is where people end up when they reject the truth.

 But for those who will choose Christ, God guarantees us eternal life.
 Aside from this, He will help us attain success and a life full of peace, order, and justice despite our current circumstances.
 In return, we should devote our lives to honoring Him.
 And that whatever we do with our lives, we should always seek God’s counsel and choose to honor Him over anything else.